TheOdinProject/curriculum/new_course/1_programming_fundementals/loops.md

  - Explain what `#updo` and `#downto` loops are and how to use them.

 ### Loop
-The `loop` loop (say what????) is Ruby's loop that just doesn't quit.
+The `loop` loop (say what????) is Ruby's loop that just won't quit.
 It's an infinite loop that will keep going unless you specifically request for it to stop using the `break` command.
 Most commonly, `break` is used with a condition, as illustrated in the example below.

 ~~~ruby
 i = 0